This article defines software plug-ins and adapters and their differences as well as business and technical needs that they meet.

 What is a Plug-in?

-For example, GitHub plug-in for JIRA is a popular plug-in.
+For example, the GitHub plug-in for JIRA is a popular plug-in.
 It allows Jira users to view comments and file details of GitHub from Jira.
-Therefore, this plug-in works as a window to Jira users to view GitHub items.
-Thus, providing more power to Jira user without leaving the Jira tool.
+Therefore, this plug-in works as a window for Jira users to view GitHub items.
+Thus, providing more power to Jira users without leaving the Jira tool.

 What is Kovair Plug-in?

 For example, Kovair has plug-ins for eclipse IDE.
-The plug-in, when installed in IDE, can communicate with Kovair adapter.
-The plug-in track the code files, Classes and methods along with traceability.
+The plug-in, when installed in IDE, can communicate with the Kovair adapter.
+The plug-in tracks the code files, Classes and methods along with traceability.

-- Allows Jira user to establish GitHub data traceability, thus increasing productivity
+- Allows Jira users to establish GitHub data traceability, thus increasing productivity

 - Readily made available by vendors or by open source community